ME17FD/ClassCraft/README.md

 # University Planning Application

 A web-based university planning system that allows professors and PhD students to reserve classrooms, view personalized timetables, and export them as PDFs.
-The application provides an administrative interface for managing users, physical classroom layouts, scheduling, and maintenance reports.
+The application provides an administrative interface for managing users, scheduling, and maintenance reports.

 ## Features